5/6/2025

 Chief Financial Officer

-Thanks, Rob.
-Good afternoon, everyone.
+Thanks, Rob, and good afternoon, everyone.
 Let's get straight into the quarterly results, starting with revenue.
-First quarter total company net revenue was 1.77 billion up 19% year over year and up 5% on an organic basis, excluding the impact of the SNAP-1 acquisition and a 1% unfavorable impact from currency.
+First quarter total company net revenue was $1.77 billion, up 19% year-over-year and up 5% on an organic basis, excluding the impact of the Snap-on acquisition and a 1% unfavorable impact from currency.
 Reported total company net revenue was at the high end of our outlook range.
-Both Tom and Rob spoke earlier about the drivers of organic net revenue growth and the respective businesses.
-Total company gross margin in the quarter was .9% up 200 basis points year over year.
-The increase was primarily driven by three items, structural operating efficiencies that we continue to realize in products and solutions, the contributions from new product sales and products and solutions, and the contributions from the more margin-accretive activities at ADI.
-First quarter total company adjusted earnings per share was 63 cents, up from 47 cents from the same period in the prior year.
+Both Tom and Rob spoke earlier about the drivers of organic net revenue growth in the respective businesses.
+Total company gross margin in the quarter was 28.9% of 200 basis points year over year.
+The increase was primarily driven by three items, the structural operating efficiencies that we continue to realize in products and solutions, the contributions from new product sales at products and solutions, and the contributions from the more margin accretive activities at ADI.
+First quarter total company adjusted earnings per share was 63 cents. up from 47 cents from the same period in the prior year.
 In the quarter, we recorded a larger than normal non-cash charge related to the timing of Honeywell submissions under the reimbursement agreement, which impacted reported gap net income and earnings per share, but not our annual cash payments to Honeywell.
-Total company adjusted EBITDAB was $168 million in the quarter, up 23% year over year and toward the high end of our outlook range.
+Total company adjusted EBITDA was $168 million in the quarter, up 23% year over year and toward the high end of our outlook range.
 The primary driver of the increase was the positive contribution from SNAP-1, partially offset by investments being made in both business segments.
 Cash used by operating activities was $65 million, in line with normal seasonality.
-Use of cash was primarily related to an increase in accounts receivable due to higher sales and cash outflows for accounts payable, including some early payments to receive supplier discounts.
-We continue to track toward our outlook of $375 million of cash provided by operating activities in 2025.
-Now, before I provide our financial outlook for the second quarter of 2020-25 and the full year, let me walk you through some of our market perspectives and assumptions that are incremental to those shared with you last quarter, when we first set our 2025 outlook.
-Starting with our market perspectives, we continue to have a relatively cautious market outlook and we have not substantially changed our view on the macroeconomic environment shared with you on the February 2025 call, despite the increased numbers of cash payments.
-We are also continuing to have a relatively low-cost and high-quality outlook on predictability in the market.
+Use of cash was primarily related to an increase in accounts receivable due to higher sales and cash outflows for accounts payable, including some early payments to receive supplier discounts. we continue to track toward our outlook of $375 million of cash provided by operating activities in 2025.
+Now, before I provide our financial outlook for the second quarter of 2020-25 and the full year, let me walk you through some of our market perspectives and assumptions that are incremental to those shared with you last quarter when we first set our 2025 outlook.
+Starting with our market perspectives, we continue to have a relatively cautious market outlook and we have not substantially changed our view on the macroeconomic environment shared with you on the February 2025 call, despite the increased unpredictability in the market.
 As Jay noted, we assume the USMCA tariff exemption for products manufactured in Mexico will continue.
-We have included all tariffs currently enforced as of today in our outlook.
-This includes tariffs on products and solutions and ADI-exclusive brand products primarily imported from China.
+We have included all tariffs currently in force as of today in our outlook.
+This includes tariffs on products and solutions and ADI-exclusive branch products primarily imported from China.
 For ADI third-party products we distribute, we have only included impacts where our suppliers have notified us of a price increase.
-We have not made any assumptions for changes to customer behavior nor associated product volumes resulting from higher prices that likely will be more prominent in the markets.
+We have not made any assumptions for changes to customer behavior nor associated product volumes resulting from higher prices that likely will be more prominent in the market.
 And we make no assumptions for foreign currency fluctuations.
-Our 2025 financial outlook was based on December 31, 2024 currency rates.
+Our 2025 financial outlook was based on December 31st, 2024 currency rates.
 Now, on our outlook.
 We are reaffirming our 2025 full-year outlook.
 We are not tightening our outlook ranges because of the uncertain and highly dynamic environment we are currently operating in.
-We are planning to take a phased approach to price increases with ADI progressively raising prices on tariff-impacting exclusive brands, products starting in the second quarter.
-Products and solutions plans to increase prices on non-USMCA covered products starting in the second half of 2025.
-As a result of these price increases at both ADI and products and solutions we could see upside to the top line.
+We are planning to take a phased approach to price increases, with the ADI progressively raising prices on tariff-impacting exclusive brands' products starting in the second quarter.
+Products and Solutions plans to increase prices on non-USMCA covered products starting in the second half of 2025.
+As a result of these price increases at both ADI and Products and Solutions, we could see upside to the top line.
 Our goal with the price increases and other tariff mitigation actions is to essentially offset the tariff costs and maintain gross profit dollars.
 We are initiating an outlook for the second quarter of 2025 as follows.
-Total company net revenue to be in the range of $1.805 to $1.855 billion.
-Total company adjusted EBITDA to be in the range of $175 to $195 million.
-And total company fully diluted adjusted earnings per share to be in the range of $0.51 to $0.61.
-Our earnings presentation includes our outlook ranges along with key modeling assumptions for 2025 which can be found on our investor relations website.
+Total company net revenue to be in the range of 1.805 to 1.855 billion.
+Total company adjusted EBITDA to be in the range of 175 to 195 million.
+And total company fully diluted adjusted earnings per share to be in the range of 51 cents to 61 cents.
+Our earnings presentation includes our outlook ranges along with key modeling assumptions for 2025, which can be found on our investor relations website.
 Let's now open the call for questions.
-Operator?
+Operator.

 speaker